Guided Tour 🥾

 Warning

-Timeout enforcement for tasks which use mechansim='thread'
+Timeout enforcement for tasks which use mechanism='thread'

 is not as reliable as it

-is for tasks which use mechansim='process'
+is for tasks which use mechanism='process'

 .
 This is because Alsek effectuates timeouts in